FHArchive/ZeldaTwilightPrincess720p/README.md

 #### 720p

-The best way to do this is probably to download the repo as a zip file
+The best way to do this is probably to download `TwilightPrincess720p.7z` from the releases

 1. Download this repo
 2. Copy the `TwilightPrincess720p` Directory to